Discover the documentary films about the refugee experience that are often overlooked in the factual landscape.

 The Lost Boys of Sudan fled for their lives in 1987 when the army attacked their villages.
 Thousands of young boys fled into the bush and began an epic journey through the wilderness.
 Four years later the survivors arrived in Kakuma reguee camp in Kenya.

 Now they face the challenge of leaving their refugee camp to start a new life in the USA.
 Megan Mylan and Jon Schenk’s verite film artfully captures the surreal and sometimes funny journey from the chaos of war to the heart of suburban America.
-Watch on All 4.

 Clouds Over Sidra